Military Discharge Upgrade

 Free Consultations • Available 24/7

-In the unfortunate circumstance where there is an error or an injustice in your military personnel records, or if you have received an unfair or erroneous characterization of service, there is a process available for you to get your records corrected by receiving a Military Discharge Upgrade
+In the unfortunate circumstance where there is an error or an injustice in your military personnel records, or if you have received an unfair or erroneous characterization of service, there is a process available for you to get your records corrected by receiving a Military Discharge Upgrade.
+Your discharge status tells the story about the sacrifices you made for this country.
+If you received anything less than an Honorable Discharge, you may face uncertainty in future job prospects.
+You may also lose your GI Bill, education benefits and reduced or eliminated VA benefits.
+If your military discharge status is affecting you, contact a qualified Military Discharge Upgrade Attorney.

 Military Discharge Upgrades Process